hiero-ledger/hiero-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ## Getting Started

-Clone the Github repo, navigate to the project folder using the commands below;
+Clone the GitHub repo, navigate to the project folder using the commands below;

 ```js
 git clone https://github.com/hashgraph/hedera-local-node.git